hircoder/churn_prediction/README.md

 ## Usage
 Prepare  Data

+Prepare Data (churn_predict_optimized.ipynb)
-Ensure that your user event data CSV.gz (or .CSV) files are placed in the designated data directory.
-Update the data_path variable in the script to point to your data location.
+1. Ensure that your user event data files (in CSV or CSV.gz format) are placed in the designated data directory.

-data_path = '/path/to/your/data_directory'

-Execute the churn prediction script: python churn_prediction_optimized.py

-The script will display logs indicating the progress of data processing, feature extraction, model training, and evaluation.
+2. Open and run the churn_predict_optimized_org.ipynb notebook.
+3.This notebook will process the raw data, perform feature engineering, and save the processed data as prepared_data.pkl.

+Train Model (churn_LGBM_optimized.ipynb)
+1. Once the prepared_data.pkl file is generated, open and run the churn_LGBM_optimized.ipynb notebook.
+2. This notebook loads the preprocessed data, applies the LightGBM algorithm, and performs hyperparameter tuning.
+3. The final trained model will be saved as churn_prediction_model.pkl.

 ## View Results

-After successful execution, the script will output:
+After running churn_predict_optimized.ipynb:
+   - You will obtain the intermediate prepared_data.pkl file, which contains all the engineered features required for model training.

+After running churn_LGBM_optimized.ipynb:
+The notebook will output the following results:
-Classification Report: Detailed metrics on model performance.
+   - Classification Report: Detailed metrics on model performance, such as precision, recall, and F1-score.
-ROC-AUC Score: Evaluation metric to assess the model's ability to distinguish between classes.
+   - ROC-AUC Score: A performance metric indicating how well the model distinguishes between churned and retained customers.
-Confusion Matrix: Visual representation of prediction outcomes.
+   - Confusion Matrix: A visual representation of prediction accuracy, showing true positive/negative and false positive/negative predictions.
-Feature Importance: Insights into which features significantly impact churn predictions.
+   - Feature Importance: Insights into which features contribute the most to the prediction of customer churn.

 ## Project Structure